kmard/portfolio/README.md

 4.Move to folder with file requirements.txt:
 cd src

-5.Install all components for progect: pip install -r requirements.txt
+5.Install all components for project: pip install -r requirements.txt